Attending classes and making successful progress through your course are basic requirements for studying at Victoria University (VU).

 If you are an international student you are also expected to meet these requirements as a condition of your student visa.

-Victoria University monitors all student attendance, as required by Australian law.
-(Education Services for Overseas Students (ESOS) requirements, National Code 2007 and the University Procedure for Monitoring International Student Attendance).
+Victoria University monitors all student attendance, as required by Australian law and Education Services for Overseas Students (ESOS) requirements.
+See National Code of Practice for Providers of Education and Training to Overseas Students 2018.

 Academic progress – Higher Education & VE/TAFE

-Victoria University will monitor your academic performance in accordance with the Student Progress and Assessment Policy.
+Victoria University will monitor your academic performance in accordance with the following:

 Failing attendance & progress requirements

-By law (under the ESOS Act) the University is required to report international students to the Department of Immigration and Border Protection (DIBP) if they breach the conditions of their student visa.
+By law (under the ESOS Act) the University is required to report international students to the Department of Home Affairs if they breach the conditions of their student visa.

 Achieving satisfactory attendance & progress requirements

-If you have breached attendance and/or academic progress requirements, your course coordinator will attempt to contact you.
+If you have breached attendance and/or academic progress requirements, your Course & Unit Advisor (CUA) will attempt to contact you.
 If you do not respond, a letter will be sent via registered mail to your address to request an interview.

 In the interview you will need to: